benallard/galileo/README.txt

 - Fitbit Charge
 - Fitbit Charge HR

+.. note:: Support for synchronisation without the provided USB dongle is now
+          **experimental** (See #28).
+Help with testing is welcome !

 .. note:: Support for the newer trackers: Alta, Surge, and Blaze is now
           **experimental** (see #149) due to a change in the network communication protocol.
 Help with testing is welcome !